 The treatment program consists of 10-15 weekly or twice weekly treatment sessions that last 1.5 hours each.
 The treatment is based on cognitive behavioral principals.
 Prolonged Exposure therapy consists of psycho-education regarding common reactions to trauma, breathing retraining, repeated exposure to situations or objects that do not pose a threat but which the client avoids due to their history of trauma and revisiting and recounting the trauma memory in imagery in order to process the trauma and reduce emotional impact.
 Clients are assigned daily homework between sessions.
 Prolonged Exposure therapy requires that the individual has a memory of their trauma.

-Rebecca Getz, PsyD, LP, Reena Pathak, PsyD, LP and Rachel Rippel, MA, LP are currently accepting referrals for Prolonged Exposure.
-All three are certified PE providers after having been trained and supervised by the Center for the Treatment and Study of Anxiety.
-Dr. Getz is also a certified trainer for Prolonged Exposure
+Several providers at MCP are currently accepting referrals for Prolonged Exposure.
+All are certified PE providers after having been trained and supervised by the Center for the Treatment and Study of Anxiety.
+Dr. Rebecca Getz is also a certified trainer for Prolonged Exposure.

 Most types of insurance are accepted, as is private pay.
 Please contact your insurance company to determine your level of coverage.